freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-47.md

 ## Description
 <section id='description'>

-Associate the text `Loving` with the checkbox by wrapping the checkbox `input` element with a `label` element.
+You have already learned that nesting an `input` element and its text inside a `label`  associates the text with the `input` element.
+Sometimes you may need to keep the text of an `input` element farther from the element itself.
+You can still make the association by adding a `for` attribute to the `label` element but only nesting the text inside the `label` element.
+Then, you set the value of the `for` attibute to the same value of the `input` element's `id` attribute value.

-This also increases usability by making it so clicking or tapping the word `Loving` fills in the checkbox.
+Associate the text `Loving` with the checkbox by only nesting the text `Loving` in a `label` element and place it to the right side of the checkbox `input` element.

 </section>